 I realize that I’ve said very little about the title character, Yasuke (or Osayuki, as he’s called here).
 That’s because he doesn’t have a lot to do in this issue.
 The main bulk of the story’s development happens away from him.
 That said, Osayuki is definitely likeable, and I hooked enough to see where his story goes.

 In fact, all the natives of Eko feel like real people with real culture.
 One of the characters that stole the show for me was Iyoba Idia, Queen Mother of the Bini Kingdom.
 She only shows up in a few panels, but boy is she badass.

 An unexpected credit to this issue is the naming.
 This may not be the kind of thing you usually expect in a review.
 It certainly wasn’t something I went in looking for.
 But the names of each character roll off the tongue in delightful ways.

 And the writer clearly has an ear for dialect: The Portuguese characters kept Anglicizing the names of the African characters while the Africans pronounced the European names in distinctly local ways.
 I’ve never before thought of Christopher as “Kuristofa”, but once I saw it, it made immediate sense.
 One character kept mispronouncing the name of the main character as “Oyasuki”, which seems like a nod to the further mispronunciation that’ll presumably give us “Yasuke” once they get to Japan; I found that delightfully clever.

 When all is said and done, I had a good time in this story.
 Son of the Soil is a well-told tale that successfully hooks you into the larger story that awaits in future issues.
 If this is only the beginning, then I for one look forward to seeing where they go next.

 Reviewed by Kofi Nyameye.

-Legend of Yasuke is published by TAG Comics, and is available to buy digitally via Apple Books.
+Legend of Yasuke is published by TAG Comics, and is available to buy digitally via the publisher’s website.